benjaminjkraft/notes/apollo-requires.md

 me ---> me.friends --> me.friends.isFriendsWithCurrentUser --> me.friends.phoneNumber
               `--> me.friends.name
 ```
-sadly has no nodes we can combine, which is likely not ideal.
+sadly has no vertices we can combine, which is likely not ideal.
 Potentially an `@provides` annotation on `isFriendsWithCurrentUser could help us see the right query plan here, but the general case is tricky.